miayam/miayam/src/pages/docs.md

 ### Boring {#boring}
 I believe in boring technology.
 Shiny new technology will be obselete in no time, but boring tech will not. `Pug` for building presentational component.
-`SCSS` for styling. `Vanilla JS` for manipulating the DOM, scripting repetitive tasks and configuration.
+`SCSS` for styling. `Vanilla JS` for manipulating the DOM, scripting repetitive tasks, and configuration.

 ### Atomic {#atomic}